-Saute the finely chopped onion over medium heat in a heavy bottomed pot in the lard until translucent.
+Sauté the finely chopped onion over medium heat in a heavy bottomed pot in the olive oil until translucent.
 Add more oil/lard if needed to prevent the onions from sticking.

 Remove the pan from heat, add the paprika powder and then the meat.

-For a thicker soup, mix 1/2 cup of sour cream with 1 tablespoon of flour and 1/2 tsp of paprika.
+For a thicker soup, mix 1/2 cup (123 g) of sour cream with 1 tablespoon (14 g) of flour and 1/2 tsp of paprika.
 Mix until smooth.
 Combine with some of the liquid in the soup to temper the sour cream, and then add to the soup.
-Simmer for another 10 minutes.
+Simmer for another 10 minutes

-Serve with sliced hot fresh green peppers (as a garnish) with a side of sour cream.
+Serve with a side of sour cream.
 You can also serve in a bread bowl or with Hungarian Dumplings (Nokedli) on the side to add to the soup if desired.

 For a little extra heat, also consider serving the soup with a little hot sauce on the side.
 A favorite accompaniment in Hungarian cuisine is a hot sauce made with hot paprika sauce, Eros Pista..
 For me, it absolutely makes the dish!